 What: Tier Two can be accomplished through follow-up communication with key contacts at responsible agencies.
 This may take the form of a letter, email, or phone call inviting further engagement on specific topics.
 Tier Two conversations differ from Tier One in that they provide an opportunity for a more detailed discussion of topics or issues that are specific to a state or area.

 Who: Tier Two is led by individual states, tribal, or local agencies responsible for SIP/TIP development.
 A conversation in Tier Two may also be initiated by one of the other key agencies interested in the opportunity to further discuss Tier One topics.
-The C&C Subcommittee will help facilitate these follow-up conversations by compiling a list of questions and concerns from states, FLMs, EPA, and tribes related to the topics covered in Tier One, and distributing these lists to the relevant agencies as potential conversation-starters.
+The CGPSC will help facilitate these follow-up conversations by compiling a list of questions and concerns from states, FLMs, EPA, and tribes related to the topics covered in Tier One, and distributing these lists to the relevant agencies as potential conversation-starters.

 How to be Successful: WRAP recommends that the follow-up communication occur shortly after a Tier One webinar so these conversations can build off of the information shared at that level and take advantage of the common knowledge base.
-Using the list of questions put together by the C&C Subcommittee will help SIP/TIP developers be prepared to discuss possible concerns or problem areas with their key contacts.
+Using the list of questions put together by the CGPSC will help SIP/TIP developers be prepared to discuss possible concerns or problem areas with their key contacts.
 Ideally, through these conversations, key parties will seek consensus where possible.
 SIP/TIP developers should document their outreach and save copies of communications or meeting agendas to include in their plan documentation.

+For tribes specifically, Tier Two efforts should include follow-up on those matters indicated as important to tribes based on information received during Tier One activities.
+These communications should be more focused on specific matters to spark in-depth dialogue with tribes.
+This dialogue should be persistent and consistent, and can involve inter-tribal organizations to help maintain and boost the quality of coordination, especially for tribes with limited resources and abilities to respond.
+During this follow-up, if a state/local agency receives additional information from tribes that was not considered or identified in the Tier One process and represents a significant item in the SIP development process, the agency may need to create a new outreach effort related to this matter for other interested tribes.

 Tier Three – Stakeholder Outreach and Engagement

 Purpose: The purpose of communication at this level is for states and tribes to share information introduced at the Tier One level with local stakeholders and interested parties.
 This information-sharing should help states and tribes keep key parties within the planning area engaged in the planning process as it moves forward.